theroshanron/facebook_ads_marketing_mastery/Guide to create facebook Ads.md

   - Add call to action button such as sign up
   - Add website url
   - You can also add own slideshow using the multiple images

+ - Lead generation 101
+   - To collect lead info, such as phone numbers and email addresses, from people interested in your business
+   - facebook.com/page/leads_center
+   - Split test lead gen vs conversion ads
+   - Add instant form in lead generation ads